tanjoshua/ecommerce-model/README.md

 3. useReducer for forms
 4. Redux thunk + using fetch to communicate with firebase server
 5. setting up a loading screen with useState and async functions
+6. Use a navigation listener to refresh page whenever we open page with drawer nav